[Webinar] Teacher Professional Development in Crisis Contexts - sharing good practice, lessons learned and opportunities for change

 Part of this work is to share examples of promising approaches and persistent challenges across policy, practice, and research related to four thematic areas: teacher well-being, teacher management, teacher professional development, and school leadership and governance.

-This webinar was the second in a series to contribute to a growing evidence base on how to improve the ways that we support teachers through prioritizing their professional development.
+This webinar is the second in a series to contribute to a growing evidence base on how to improve the ways that we support teachers through prioritizing their professional development.
 Teacher professional development is key to providing quality, equitable education and improving the classroom climate for all students so children and youth are better able to learn.
 As our colleague Mading, a South Sudanese teacher explained, “Support to a teacher is the most important factor in all things that you can do… if you train a teacher, then you have trained the world because teachers are builders of society.”

 - Munia Islam Mozumder - Manager of Curriculum, Material Development and Training at Save the Children International